prometheus/prometheus/docs/querying/api.md

 - `start=<rfc3339 | unix_timestamp>`: Start timestamp.
 - `end=<rfc3339 | unix_timestamp>`: End timestamp.

+You can URL-encode these parameters directly in the request body by using the `POST` method and `Content-Type: application/x-www-form-urlencoded` header.
+This is useful when specifying a large or dynamic number of series selectors that may breach server-side URL character limits.

 The `data` section of the query result consists of a list of objects that contain the label name/value pairs which identify each series.